bingyang-hu/Full-Stack-Web-Developer/Django/QandA.md

--Lecture 132, how to realize the nest list with {%for%}?
+- Lecture 132, how to realize the nest list with {%for%}?

+- makemigrations vs. migrate

+- What is configuration?